-Follow-up review from Derique Y. in Singapore,
+Follow-up Wryst review from Derique Y. in Singapore

-Derique says: "I've been following aBlogtoWatch (formerly aBlogtoRead) for many years now, lapping up sweet images of watches that I could probably never afford, and half the time trying to imagine that hairy arm of Ariel's is mine instead".
+After receiving the Wryst Airborne FW3 won through Ablogtowatch giveaway, Derique says: "I have been following ABlogtoWatch (formerly aBlogtoRead) for many years now.
+Lapping up sweet images of watches that I could probably never afford, and half the time trying to imagine that hairy arm of Ariel's is mine instead".

-Every now and then, aBlogtoWatch will throw out a watch for someone to win.
+Now and then, Ablogtowatch giveaway will throw out a watch for someone to win.
 Participating was simple, commenting on the post and liking some pages.
-I once commented on a giveaway and just like every other lucky draw I've participated in, I always came out empty, little surprise.
+I once commented on a giveaway, and just like every other lucky draw I've participated in, I always came out an empty, little surprise.
 Then there were other giveaways that I never bothered with simply because I could not care less about those watches.. dull and bland with no ounce of uniqueness.

 "Quite frankly it came to a point when I'm finding most watch designs boring, especially the case design where everyone seems to be so lazy and use what's available.
 You have brands like Harry Winston with deliciously nice dials and faces and everything else, but just lacking in the case design.
 Why?
 Love how Linde Werdelin takes the effort to make the case and strap exciting.
 So yes, more brands should make their watches 'wildly designed'.

 A month passed, and then I received an email from Kristin saying that I was picked as the winner of this watch.
 I could hardly believe my eyes.
 Somewhere at the back of my head, I kept linking it to those 'Congratulations you won 10,000,000,000.00 and a Toyota Prius' emails I've been getting.
 Of course, I replied, and then Ariel replied, congratulating me.
 I started believing it.